Research

 Identification of potent and Selective N-myristoyltransferase inhibitors of Plasmodium vivax liver stage hypnozoites and schizonts.
 Diego Rodríguez-Hernández, Kamalakannan Vijayan, Rachael Zigweid, Michael K. Fenwick, Banumathi Sankaran, Wanlapa Roobsoong, Jetsumon Sattabongkot, Elizabeth K.K.
 Glennon, Peter J. Myler, Per Sunnerhagen, Bart L. Staker, Alexis Kaushansky, Morten Grøtli.
 Nat.
 Commun.
 2023, 14, 5408.

-Collaborators include Malmerberg and Janic.
+Collaborators include Malmerberg and Boren.

 Photopharmacology (PP)